ropensci/ijtiff/README.md

 Advice for all *ImageJ* users
 -----------------------------

-Base *ImageJ* (similar to the `tiff` R package) does not properly open some perfectly TIFF files[1] (including some TIFF files written by the `tiff` and `ijtiff` R packages).
+Base *ImageJ* (similar to the `tiff` R package) does not properly open some perfectly good TIFF files[1] (including some TIFF files written by the `tiff` and `ijtiff` R packages).
 Instead it gives you the error message: *imagej can only open 8 and 16 bit/channel images*.
 These images in fact can be opened in *ImageJ* using the wonderful *BioFormats* plugin.
 See <https://imagej.net/Bio-Formats>.

 Acknowledgement
 ===============